stefanjudis/credits/README.md

 `credits` will check all `node_modules` recursively and evaluate the **Author** and **Maintainers** of the **installed** dependencies included in the set path.

+*In case you want to use it over the command line, there is also [credits-cli](https://github.com/stefanjudis/credits-cli).*

 ### credits( path )

 **Description** : Evaluate persons responsible for your dependencies.